African Photojournalism Database

-Khan is currently working on multiple projects including a look at religion and migration to engage with ideas of the replication of origins, the re-establishment of communities and the transformations of physical and social landscapes, specifically from the perspective of women.
+Gulshan is working on a long term project which looks at her own background of contemporary muslims and Islam in South Africa.
 Her interests in identity, transition and belonging continues to direct her visual representations of the human condition and the world around her.

-She sometimes dabbles in a bit of poetry and short form.
+She sometimes dabbles in a bit of video, poetry and short form.

 - Breaking news